“`

 2. The Fine Art of Selling Your Agency: Timing is Everything

-There comes a time in every agency owner’s life when the idea of selling their baby feels less like a nightmare and more like a masterful retreat to a tropical island (or maybe just a quaint cabin in Austin).
+There comes a time in every agency owner’s life when the idea of selling their baby feels less like a nightmare and more like a strategic retreat to a tropical island (or maybe just a quaint cabin in Austin).

 - Know your worth: Just as a well-roasted coffee bean is valued, so too is your agency’s brand.